noidexe/Enjin-Coin-Documentation/docs/platform-architecture.md

 Wallet Daemon manages an Ethereum address linked to a Trusted Cloud identity.
 When a transaction is submitted on the Trusted Cloud, the Wallet Daemon receives that transaction, signs it, and sends it back to the Trusted Cloud.

 Currently, only a console version of the Wallet Daemon is available.
 In the future, we will likely create a simple graphical user interface to make it easier for you to use.

+If you are in need of further assistance regarding the Enjin Wallet Daemon, we highly recommend checking out our [Wallet Daemon](./wallet_daemon.md) set of guides.